fabXlabs/fabX/docs/roles.md

 * hard deleting Users
 * attaching and detaching Tools to/from Devices
 * remotely restarting a Device
+* upgrading Device firmware
 * adding and removing Identities to/from Users
 * adding and removing an Instructor Qualification to/from a User (promoting/demoting a User as an Instructor for a Qualification)

+> [!IMPORTANT]
-Note, that the Administrator role does **not** allow for adding a Member Qualification to a User.
-However, a User with Administrator role can still achieve this: They first use their Administrator privileges to add the desired Qualification as Instructor Qualification to themselves.
-Now, they are an Instructor for that Qualification and can give out the Qualification as Member Qualification.
-Finally, they can remove the Qualification as Instructor Qualification from themselves.
+> The Administrator role does **not** allow for adding a Member Qualification to a User.
+However, a User with
+> Administrator role can still achieve this: They first use their Administrator privileges to add the desired Qualification
+> as Instructor Qualification to themselves.
+Now, they are an Instructor for that Qualification and can give out the
+> Qualification as Member Qualification.
+Finally, they can remove the Qualification as Instructor Qualification from
+> themselves.